|NFQ Level||Level 9|

 This optional module will be offered to students (subject to approval of the programme director) looking to transition into the workplace as follows (i.e. those classified as jobseekers or returners).
 PF6615 is assessed on a pass/fail basis and is not counted toward the final award.
 The result obtained in PF6615 will be recorded on the student’s transcript.

-Assessment methods vary across the programme modules.
-All modules are assessed using continuous assessment (eg. practicals reports, site visit reports, written assignments, and group projects), with the P6605 and PF6610 modules also containing formal end of semester examinations (1.5 hours).
-The optional PF6615 ‘Transitioning into the workplace and placement’ module is assessed on a Pass/Fail basis.
-PF6615 is not required for progression and is not counted toward the final Certificate award.
-The result obtained in PF6615 will be recorded on the student’s transcript.
+The optional PF6615 "Transitioning into the workplace and placement" module is assessed on a Pass/ Fail basis.
+PF6615 is not required for progression and is not counted towards the final award.
+The result obtained in PF6615 will be recorded on the student's transcript.

 Why Choose This Course